psyraxaus/Prosim2GSX/memory-bank/progress.md

 - ⚠️ Potential issues when used with FS2Crew (specifically "FS2Crew: Prosim A320 Edition")
 - ⚠️ GSX audio may stay muted when switching to another plane if it was muted during the session
 - ⚠️ Extreme passenger density setting in GSX breaks boarding functionality

+## Recently Fixed Issues
+- ✅ Fixed an issue with MSFS connection status not showing correctly in the UI despite simRunning being true
+  - Root cause: Connection status events were published before the UI had subscribed to them
+  - Solution: Added code to re-publish connection status events in ServiceController.ServiceLoop() method

 ## Configuration Requirements
 The following configuration requirements are noted: